uheerme/looset-landing/index.md

   media_alignment: Left
   headline: Looset Diagrams helps you to <strong>understand the code</strong> you
-    work with by giving more than just text colored in an editor and showing a <strong>graph of call references</strong> between Code Blocks.
-You can visualize how your whole system is affected when doing specific changes.
+    work with by giving more than just text colored in an editor and showing a <strong>graph of call references</strong>. - Visualize how your whole system is affected when doing specific changes;<br>- Improve communication by showing how the product evolved over time;<br>- Estimate how long tasks will take by understanding their complexity.
   content: ''
   media:
     alt_text: not yet